post04/FLVS-Flex-API/README.md

 # Disclaimer
 This is **NOT** an official or supported FLVS project and any action that FLVS may deem necessary to take on your account is not my fault.
 I didn't see anything in the FLVS TOS about this but **if** something does happen it is not my fault.

+# Note
+I no longer attend FLVS and cannot actually test this project anymore, if it stops working then you can fix it yourself and submit a PR.